Buyer GuideBuyer evaluation

 Before the ranked list, here's the architectural map.
 Procurement software for Shopify falls into five categories.

-A note on the term you'll see throughout this list: a closed-loop procurement platform is one where every step of the buying workflow — placing an order, getting the supplier's reply, receiving the goods, deciding what to order next — feeds the next step automatically, without you retyping anything between tools.
-Tools that own only one or two steps (most of the Shopify app store) are : the operator is the integration layer between the steps, doing the work the system should be doing.
-The closed-loop category is where the entire procurement loop closes itself.
+A note on the term you'll see throughout this list: a closed-loop procurement platform is one where placing an order, getting the supplier's reply, receiving the goods, and deciding what to order next all feed the same operating record, without duplicate entry between tools.
+Tools that own only one or two steps are open-loop: the operator is the integration layer between the steps, doing the work the system should be doing.
+The closed-loop category is where the procurement loop stays connected from demand to receiving and accounting handoff.

 CategoryWhat it doesWhere it stopsExamples

-Closed-loop procurement platformOwns the full loop — recommends what to order, sends POs, parses supplier replies with AI, brings supplier emails into the system, posts bills to accounting, computes the next recommendationDoesn't replace your accounting tool or POS — integrates with themLineNow
+Closed-loop procurement platformOwns the full loop — recommends what to order, sends POs, parses supplier replies with AI, brings supplier emails into the system, stages accounting handoff, computes the next recommendationDoesn't replace your accounting tool or POS — integrates with themLineNow

 Inventory app with PO PDFsTracks stock, generates a PO PDFAfter the PO is sent — supplier reply is reconciled manuallyStocky (deprecated Aug 31, 2026), Sumtracker, Sortly, Inflow

-Forecasting toolDemand prediction, replenishment recommendationsAfter the recommendation — no closed-loop on supplier commsPrediko, Inventory Planner, Assisty
+Forecasting toolDemand prediction, replenishment recommendationsAfter the recommendation — no closed-loop on supplier commsPrediko, Inventory Planner, Assisty, Forthcast

 Dropship PO routerAuto-generates POs from sales orders for dropshippersNo inventory layer for stocked items, no statistical replenishmentAutoPurchaseOrders, Spark Shipping, Ultimate Purchase Orders